Know the Code

-It’s our job at AQMD to give you the best possible air quality you can enjoy.
-Given the effects of an inversion, that's not an easy task and pollution is inevitable.
 Our goal is to reduce the harmful emissions that come from wood burning.
 The best way to accomplish that is to familiarize as many people as possible about the Green, Yellow, Red Burn Code.

 How is the Red Burn code enforced?